Aurochs: Distribution and habitat

+During warm interglacial periods the aurochs was widespread across Europe, but during glacial periods retreated into southern refugia in the Iberian, Italian and Balkan peninsulas.

 Landscapes in Europe probably consisted of dense forests throughout much of the last few thousand years.
 The aurochs is likely to have used riparian forests and wetlands along lakes.
+Analysis of specimens found in Britain suggests that aurochs preferred inhabiting low lying relatively flat landscapes.
 Pollen of mostly small shrubs found in fossiliferous sediments with aurochs remains in China indicate that it preferred temperate grassy plains or grasslands bordering woodlands.
 It may have also lived in open grasslands.
 In the warm Atlantic period of the Holocene, it was restricted to remaining open country and forest margins, where competition with livestock and humans gradually increased leading to a successive decline of the aurochs.